This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 How Much Space Do Procreate Files Take Up?

 Each Procreate file is a different size depending on its dimensions, number of layers, complexity, and length of time lapse video recording.
-If you’re worried about storage, it’s important to check the size of each individual Procreate file and adjust them as needed.

 How to Decide How Much iPad Storage You Need for Procreate